Aline Kominsky-Crumb: Career

-From 1986 to 1993, Kominsky-Crumb was editor of Weirdo, a leading alternative comics anthology of the time, taking over editorship from Peter Bagge, who had previously taken over from original editor Robert Crumb.
+From 1986 to 1993, Kominsky-Crumb was editor of Weirdo, a leading alternative comics anthology of the time, taking over the editorship from Peter Bagge, who had previously taken over from original editor Robert Crumb.
 Her editorial reign was known as "Twisted Sisters", reviving that title; Noomin was a frequent Weirdo contributor during this period, which also featured Kominsky-Crumb's own comics.

 From 1991, Robert and Aline lived as expatriates in a small French village in the Languedoc-Roussillon region.
 Aline had long been an avowed Francophile, while Robert had become especially disgusted with American culture, and they believed it would be a better environment for their daughter.

 Kominsky-Crumb was featured in a number of scenes in Crumb, the 1994 documentary about the Crumb family.

 Kominsky-Crumb and her husband had an open marriage, and Kominsky-Crumb's "second husband", French printmaker Christian Coudurès, lived with the family (as did his daughter, Agathe McCamy, who assisted Kominsky-Crumb in coloring her comics).

 In addition to her comics work, Kominsky-Crumb was a painter.
 After moving to France, she focused more on painting and less on producing comics.
 In February 2007 she released a memoir entitled Need More Love: A Graphic Memoir, a collection of her comics and paintings, along with photographs and autobiographical writings.

-In 2018, Kominsky-Crumb's Love That Bunch which was originally published in 1990 was expanded by Drawn and Quarterly with new comics and an introduction written by Hillary Chute.
+In 2018, Kominsky-Crumb's Love That Bunch, which was originally published in 1990, was expanded by Drawn & Quarterly with new comics and an introduction written by Hillary Chute.